Plant Description

 How to plant your lotus tuber

-Plant your lotus tuber in a wide, shallow, no-holes container using loam soil.
+Plant your lotus tuber in a wide, no-holes container using loam soil.
 Fill the container 3/4 of the way with loam soil and dig a shallow trench in the surface of the soil with your hand.
 Gently place the lotus tuber in the trench, taking care not to break or damage the growth tips.
 Cover all but the growth tips with an inch of soil, leaving the growth tips exposed.
 Gently add 3 - 4 inches of water above the soil.
 Place the lotus container in an area outdoors that receives 8 - 12 hours of sunlight daily.
 In a week or two you should have coin leaves on the surface of the water, a week or two after that you should have aerial leaves growing out of the water.
 Once you have aerial leaves, you may fertilize you lotus.
 We recommend Waterlily World Fertilizer Tabs.

 How to fertilize your lotus